Don't let your vacation days go to waste.

 4. If you just like looking at huge aircraft carriers, cruisers, destroyers, submarines and historic battleships this is the place.
 Welcome to the world’s largest Naval installation.
 Two-hour base cruise tours leave three times daily from the downtown waterfront or head over to Naval Station Norfolk and enjoy a narrated bus tour of the base.
 Hooyah!

-5. Shop til you drop!
-Norfolk Premium Outlets opened last year and houses stores such as Banana Republic, Coach, Gap Outlet, Nike, Polo Ralph Lauren and more.
-Don’t forget MacArthur Center in downtown Norfolk, antique shopping in historic Ghent or the shops in Selden Market and along Granby Street!
+6. Shop til you drop!
+Norfolk Premium Outlets houses stores such as Banana Republic, Coach, Gap Outlet, Nike, Polo Ralph Lauren and more.
+The newest addition, IKEA, is set to open in 2019.
+Don’t forget MacArthur Center in downtown Norfolk, antique shopping in historic Ghent or the local shops downtown and along Granby Street!

-6. Norfolk’s craft beer culture is hopping with seven great breweries, gastropubs all over, and one of the country’s best craft beer bars.
-To make the wine drinkers happy, we even have our own urban winery now.
+7. Norfolk’s craft beer culture is hopping with seven great breweries, gastropubs all over, and one of the country’s best craft beer bars.
+To make the wine drinkers happy, we even have our own urban winery.
 So put a cork in it!
 Looking for some tasty eats after a night out?
 Check out the Barrel Room or Brick Anchor Brew House on Granby.

 8. Legend has it that Abe Doumar invented the first waffle cone in Norfolk in 1904.
 A gabillion tons of ice cream and scores of imitators, impersonators and false claims later, you can still have the World’s Original Waffle Cone at Doumar’s in Norfolk.
 Rolled right in front of your eyes on the original four-iron waffle machine.